Tokyu 9000 series: Refurbishment

 From fiscal 2004, the 9000 series fleet underwent a programme of interior refurbishment.
 The programme included the removal of intermediate partitions in favor of stanchion poles for seven-person seats, installation of onboard passenger information displays, and replacement of the original mixture of brown and orange seat moquette.
 The seat backs received patterned moquette, whereas the seats received plain red moquette.

 Transfer to the Tokyu Oimachi Line

 Set 9007 was the only 9000 series trainset on the Oimachi Line until July 2009, when eight-car set 9002 was transferred from Motosumiyoshi depot to Nagatsuta depot for use on the line.
 It was shortened to a five-car formation, and its solid-red front-end bands were replaced with ones with a red-to-orange gradient.
 The rest of the fleet was transferred and modified as such from then, with the last of these sets—9001, 9005, and 9010—being withdrawn from Toyoko Line operations between 14 and 15 March 2013.
 They were transferred to Nagatsuta shortly thereafter.

+Future replacement and transfer to Seibu Railway

+In May 2024, Tokyu Railway announced that as part of its Fiscal Year 2024 capital investment plan, the 9000 series, together with the Tokyu 9020 series, is scheduled to be replaced with a new fleet of rolling stock based on the Tokyu 6020 series.

+On 26 September 2023, it was announced that Tokyu Railway would be transferring over a number of 9000 series sets to the Seibu Railway, together with some Odakyu 8000 series sets from Odakyu Railway.
+The 9000 series is expected to enter service with Seibu from Fiscal Year 2025 onwards and the transfer is expected to be completed by Fiscal Year 2029.
+Seibu announced that these sets will be used on branch lines such as the Tamako line, Tamagawa line, Chichibu line and the Sayama line.

+According to Seibu's official YouTube channel, the transferred Tokyu 9000 series will be renamed Seibu 7000.